Andamio-Platform/Andamio-NextJS-Starter/src/andamio/course/101/assignment101.md

 Delete this line of code.
 What happens?

-### Step 4: Add Styles with TailwindCSS
+### Step 4: Add Your Own Styles
-- Team - what do you think?
-Teach how to install Tailwind here, or simply use a new stylesheet?

-## You Will Know You Are Successful If
-- Depends on what we decide for Step 4.

-## Notes + Next Steps
-- In Module 102 we will investigate each of the Mesh React hooks.
-- You can create components using these hooks
-- In Assignment 101, you will add a component to the Mesh PBL Student Library.
+- Tailwind CSS is built into the [Mesh PBL Student Library]().
+- You can use your own custom CSS.
+- If you'd prefer to use a different styling framework, [let us know]()!